 The artificial neural network uses different layers of mathematical processing to make sense of the information its fed.
 From the input unit, the data goes through various layers for evaluation and predictions to transform it into a sensible and efficient output.
 So, in our case when a picture is censored by the system it would check if the image presentation is that of a dog or not.

 After many layers of evaluation, the results are sorted accordingly.

 There are ample examples of using such an amazing technique for almost every area you can think of, like character recognition, image compression, medicine, detecting tumors, self-driving cars, and many more.

 NLP is defined as the automatic manipulation of natural language, like speech and text, by software.

-The best way to explain is by taking an example of the voice assistants we use in our daily lives like Siri or Google Assistant.
-We communicate with them just as we would do with other humans.
+The best way to explain this is by taking an example of the voice assistants we use in our daily lives like Siri or Google Assistant.
+We communicate with them just as we would with other humans.
 Also, there is some software under development that can analyze the text entered by the user and produce the expected results.
 Below are the screenshots of it in its initial stage of working to help to understand better.